 World Champion racehorse who won all five of his starts from a mile to a mile-and-a-half in 2007.
 He’s passing on his progressive brilliance: he’s the sire of an unbeaten G1-winning two-year-old in his first crop, two top-class G1-winning fillies in his second and three impressive Stakes winners in his third.

 Man’s best moments

-His first two crops also include the G2 Dante winner and G1-placed Bonfire; G3 Prix Quincey winner Fractional; French G2 performer Trois Lunes, winner of the G3 Prix Vanteaux; Italian Stakes-winning colt Drive To Hell; Global Bang, the runner-up in the G2 German 2,000 Guineas; Buckwheat, who broke his maiden for Andre Fabre in a Listed; and 22 Group or Stakes horses so far, among them the progressive four-time winner Ribbons.
+His first two crops also include the G2 Dante winner and G1-placed Bonfire; G3 Prix Quincey winner Fractional; French G2 performer Trois Lunes, winner of the G3 Prix Vanteaux; Italian Stakes-winning colt Drive To Hell; Global Bang, the runner-up in the G2 German 2,000 Guineas; Buckwheat, who broke his maiden for Andre Fabre in a Listed; and 22 Group or Stakes horses so far.

 Man in the ring